 Quorum and Voting

-A simple majority of Representatives of the OU-Tulsa Staff Senate shall constitute a quorum authorized to transact business at any regular or special meeting.
+A simple majority of Senators of the OU-Tulsa Staff Senate shall constitute a quorum authorized to transact business at any regular or special meeting.

-Voting by Representatives shall be by voice except when deemed otherwise by the Chair, in which case voting shall be by a show of hands, by ballot or electronically.
+Voting by Senators shall be by voice except when deemed otherwise by the Chair, in which case voting shall be by a show of hands, by ballot or electronically.

-All decisions shall be made by a simple majority vote of the Representatives unless otherwise specified in the Constitution.
+All decisions shall be made by a simple majority vote of the Senators unless otherwise specified in the Constitution.

 Collaboration with Staff Senates at Health Sciences Center and Norman Campuses